marriammahmed/AI_MLFraudDetectionFinTechAlgo/README.md

 - Imbalanced Classification Guide: [Imbalanced-learn Documentation](https://imbalanced-learn.org/)
 - Cost-Sensitive Learning: Elkan (2001) "The Foundations of Cost-Sensitive Learning"

-## 📝 License

-This project is open source and available under the MIT License.

-## 👤 Author

-**Marriam Hatem**

-This project was created as part of my machine learning portfolio to demonstrate:
-- End-to-end ML pipeline development
-- Critical thinking about model performance
-- Understanding of business constraints
-- Honest evaluation of limitations

-Connect with me: [Add your LinkedIn/GitHub/Portfolio links]

----

 **Note:** This is an educational project using publicly available data.
 Real production fraud detection systems require significantly more sophisticated approaches, larger datasets, continuous monitoring, and integration with business operations.
+AI tools where used during the course of this project for time efficiency